ICEMAN for Meta-analyses

 Completely within — Example: A meta-analysis of individual patient data from 16 trials compared low intensity interventions for depression with usual care.18 The investigators chose a model that estimated the effect modification within each trial and separated out between-trial comparisons, including a forest plot illustrating the heterogeneity of effect modifications across trials.

-Item 2 — Effect modification similar from trial to trial?
+2 — For within-trial comparisons, is the effect modification similar from trial to trial?

 If the item applies, it is helpful to quantify the magnitude of effect modification for each trial, e.g. by calculating a ratio of risk ratios.13